 The discussions are covering 4 “hot” topics:

-- The creatives, as the only “lever” that is not entirely optimized by algorithms
+The creatives, as the only “lever” that algorithms do not optimize

 Check the videos below, and as always, curious to hear what you are thinking!